The 3 R’s of Leadership ~ Reflection, Relationships & Resiliency

 While I am sure Mr. Bennett is right about the corporate bottom-line, I’m more concerned about the frustrations and anxieties of so many employees as they try to do their best work under the ever-increasing stressful circumstances common in today’s workplaces.

-In his prescription for on-going employee disempowerment, Bennett advises organizations to place jerks in management and reward the old-fashioned, autocratic style that stifles unorthodox creative thinking and feels threatened by youth and dynamism.”
-I’d add continue to hire managers that have little or no ability or interest in people skills.
-In fact, many managers are still debating whether it makes a difference.
+While I don’t think labels are helpful, I’d add continue to hire managers that have little ability or interest in people skills.
+In fact, some managers are still debating whether it makes a difference.
 Or they don’t have time for it.
 Or they don’t believe in it.
 This, by the way, is not confined to any one generational mindset.
 While Millennials are more predisposed to social contact and its value, their ability to communicate effectively is not guaranteed by their social interests.

 Most leaders are doers.
 They are about getting things done.
-Concrete, tangible actions that move the ball forward – to use a hackneyed, but common U.S. football — business metaphor.
+Concrete, tangible actions that move the ball forward – to use a hackneyed, but common U.S. business metaphor.
 The 3 R’s of leadership I recommend don’t typically come to mind in the world of doing.
 They are about being – a way of being as a leader that requires great thoughtfulness, discipline and grace.

 Reflection

-Who has time for this – our average leader asks – I don’t have time to reflect – I can barely get things done as it is!
+Who has time for this? – our average leader asks – I don’t have time to reflect – I can barely get things done as it is!
 What most leaders don’t realize is that time for reflection can be the elixir that transforms the way they see and do their work.
 For many leaders, the acknowledgement that slowing down for some part of the day is necessary, desirable and valuable is in itself transformative.
-Even the very practical leader will discover that regular time spent in reflection will bring greater perspective and new levels of emotional clarity.
-This is the time to step back and take an unhurried look at daily challenges, past “mis-takes” and future visions.

 The heart of a commitment to reflection is recognition of the importance of self-awareness.
 This leader benefits from the ability to be self-observant in the moment of what they are thinking and feeling and how that translates into behavior.
 The reflective leader understands the importance of their behavior in setting an emotional tone with their employees and strives to be conscious of public actions.
 The reflective leader is always tuned into their own contradictions.
-This requires a deep understanding of how personal motivations are linked to decisions, especially those that have external impact.
-Regular reflection also provides the time to look at how personal beliefs, assumptions and expectations are manifesting into behaviors and decisions that resonate throughout their sphere of influence Reflection also supports leaders in cultivating three critical emotions and skills all leaders need today: humility, empathy and curiosity.

 Relationships

-Today, many leaders have learned to speak the language of team work, innovation and social purpose yet their subjective lens on the world still requires the subjugation of the will and needs of others.
-While it may sound harsh to characterize the average leader this way, most organizational systems don’t allow for parity between employers and employees.
 In a world view that perceives employer-employee relations primarily as economic transactions, it’s questionable how much authenticity can thrive.
 Recently a senior level manager asked me, Why should I have to spend time praising my employees –they’re adults and have been hired to do a job and should do it without my having to reinforce them!”

 Besides a crash course on how neuroscience should be changing how we manage people to achieve real relationships, leaders need to do an inventory of the personal beliefs that influence their work.
 We need leaders to understand that hiring is not simply a mechanical procedure of identifying the correct qualifications to match tasks but a commitment to a bond between human beings.